How Do Your Senators and Representatives Vote?

 The AAUW Action Fund’s Congressional Voting Record provides information on the positions of senators and representatives on the issues that are important to the Action Fund’s mission.

-This voting record provides information about senators’ and representatives’ co-sponsorship and votes on AAUW’s issues — including economic security, education, and civil rights.
+This voting record provides information about senators’ and representatives’ co-sponsorship and votes on AAUW’s issues — including budget and appropriations, economic security, education, and civil rights.

 112th Congress— January 2011–December 2012 votes (PDF)